Automated Detection of Short-term Slow Slip Events in Southwest Japan: Methodology of SSAID

 where $\omega_t$ are independent standard, Gaussian random variables and $a_s$ is the level of added noise.
 If $Y_t^k$ has an SNL and $a_s$ is small enough, $Z_t^{k,s}$ should still have an SNL.
 Conversely, if $Y_t^k$ has a noise level lower than its minimum SNL and $a_s$ is large enough, $Z_t^{k,s}$ can have an SNL.
 Therefore, the level of added noise $a_s$ must vary over a sufficiently large range to ensure that some $Z_t^{k,s}$ have an SNL.

+Once we obtain in-SNL data, the existing CPD methods for continuous piecewise-linear signals can be applied to detect their change-points (see the tests in the supplement), where we also showed that the percentage of successful cumulative detections $R_{sd}$ (see Eq. \eqref{eq08}) is never higher than $70-80\%$ (see Fig. $S4$ (b) in the supplement), even when the analysed signal has noise in the SNL range.
+Consequently, we refrain from directly applying the existing CPD methods to these new sequences of noisy data $Z_t^{k,s}$.
+Instead, we implement an enhancement scheme to increase the percentage of successful cumulative detection $R_{sd}$ for in-SNL data.

-We showed in \textsection{\ref{subsec:piecewise-linear_applied_to_SSE_data}} that the percentage of successful detections $R_{sd}$ (see Eq. \eqref{eq_Rsd}) is never higher than $70-80\%$, even when the analysed signal has noise in the SNL range.
-To increase $R_{sd}$ for in-SNL data, we generate $Q$ realizations of the time series in Eq. \eqref{eq3}, and we denote these by $Z_t^{k,s,m}= Y_t^k + a_s\omega_t^m$ $(m=1,\cdots,Q)$, where $\omega_t^m$ is the $m$-th realisation of the noise $\omega_t$ in Eq. \eqref{eq3}.
+In this enhancement scheme, we follow the procedure below to increase $R_{sd}$ for in-SNL data.
+(1) We generate $Q$ realizations of the time series in Eq. \eqref{eqA2}, and we denote these by $Z_t^{k,s,m}= Y_t^k + a_s\omega_t^m$ $(m=1,\cdots,Q)$, where $\omega_t^m$ is the $m$-th realisation of the noise $\omega_t$ in Eq. \eqref{eqA2}.
 That is, for the same noise level $a_s$, $\omega_t$ is simulated $Q$ times.
-The change-points in each $Z_t^{k,s,m}$ are detected by a chosen CPD method for continuous piecewise-linear signals.
-Here, we use the ID method of \cite{Anastasiou2021} as it performed better than other methods examined in \textsection{\ref{subsec:piecewise-linear_applied_to_SSE_data}}.
-The computational cost is an important factor as the number of the analysed data sequences is $M\times{L}\times{Q}$.
-As shown in \citet{Anastasiou2021}, ID takes about $1/10$ of the time needed by NOT and about $1/600$ of the time needed by CPOP for correctly detecting $7$ change-points in the slope of a data sequence of length $1408$, making ID also the best choice for our framework in terms of computational cost.
+The $Q$ realisations of $Z_t^{k,s}$ are collected in a set $\textbf{\textit{G}}^{k,s}=\{Z_t^{k,s,1},\cdots,Z_t^{k,s,Q}\}$.
+For ease of presentation, this set $\textbf{\textit{G}}^{k,s}$ is called a group.
+Every realisation $Z_t^{k,s,m}$ in this group is called a member and has the same noise level as $Z_t^{k,s}$ (see Step 3 in Fig. \ref{fig02_workflow}).
+(2) The change-points in each $Z_t^{k,s,m}$ are detected by a chosen CPD method for continuous piecewise-linear signals.
+Here, we use the ID method of \citeA{Anastasiou2022} as it is the only one among the five methods examined in Text S2 in the supplement that exhibits an SNL range for all the simulated SSEs in spite of the number of change-points (see Fig. $S9$ in the supplement).
+(3) We determine $\hat{N}^{k,s}$, the number of estimated change-points in $Z_t^{k,s}$, and identify the locations of the estimated change-points in $Z_t^{k,s}$, stored in a vector $\textbf{\textit{U}}^{k,s}$.
+Further elaborations on the third procedure can be found in the subsequent two paragraphs.